 Andrew Brown PG Dip, MBACP

 Choosing the right therapist is such an important first step.
 For such personal and important work you need to find someone you feel you can trust, work closely with and of course, talk with.
-I am humbled by clients opening up their private inner-worlds to me and it is a privilege that I will always honour and treat with great care and respect.

 How I work.